 The current offering consists of four Explore 384 products each designed to be particularly relevant for cardiovascular and metabolic diseases, oncology, neurology or inflammation, and which can be run in any configuration of four on Illumina's NovaSeq system or as individual Explore 384 runs on Illumina's NextSeq systems.
 This allows the customer to detect and quantify up to 1,472 protein biomarker targets in one run.
-We plan to launch four new Explore products in 2021 and to continue releasing new Explore products over time as our library continues to grow.
+In June 2021 we started taking pre-orders for our next four Explore 384 products that are expected to ship later in the year.
+This will allow customers to access our full library of approximately 3,000 protein biomarker products through our Explore portfolio.

-With Explore, we have enabled a 4-fold increase in multiplexing (from 96-plex to 384-plex) and 16-fold increase in the number of assays per run (from 92 to 1,472) and a 34-fold increase in throughput, all while only requiring approximately 3 μ L of serum and plasma per sample to cover the full library when running Explore on a NovaSeq.
+With Explore, we have enabled a 4-fold increase in multiplexing (from 96-plex to 384-plex) and 16-fold increase in the number of assays per run (from 92 to 1,472) and a 34-fold increase in throughput, all while only requiring approximately 3 $\mu$ L of serum and plasma per sample to cover the full library when running Explore on a NovaSeq.
+Notably, the higher plex and higher throughput of Explore have had no impact on the specificity PEA achieves and the validation data supports a 99.8% specificity across all assays in our library of, at the time, approximately 1,500 protein biomarker targets.